In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Offering direct advertising on your blog or website is a great money-making method once you’ve established a solid online brand.
 You usually need to have quite a bit of traffic (in the form of pageviews) before brands will want to fork over money.

-Her team began experimenting with direct ads last year and now earns up to $2,000 a month from displaying banner ads in the side-bar of the blog, and in the weekly newsletter.
+Her team began experimenting with direct ads last year and now earns up to $2,000 a month from displaying banner ads.
 They are very particular with what brands/ads they agree to work with, so the resources are something their readers will find helpful.

 I personally chose not to go this route because I didn’t want to clutter up my blog with banner ads.
 I do, however, occasionally accept brand sponsorships (from brands I work with directly) to display an ad in my weekly newsletters.